top of page

 IMPORTANT REMINDERS

-• Meeting in Chile: We will meet at the Santiago Arturo Merino Benitez International Airport at 1pm on Sunday 14th January 2024 for event 1 OR at 1pm on Wednesday 31st January 2024 for event 2.
-The meeting point will be outside of the arrivals hall in the coach terminal, the exact location of the meeting will be communicated to you.
+• Meeting in Chile: We will meet at the Santiago Arturo Merino Benitez International Airport at 1pm on Sunday 19th January 2025 for event 1 OR at 1pm on Wednesday 5th February 2025 for event 2.
+The meeting point will be outside of arrivals hall, you will then be transported to the coach terminal for the transfer to Con Con.

-• Medical declaration MUST be submitted NO later than 1st December 2023.
+• Medical declaration Form MUST be submitted NO later than 19th November 2024.

-• Kit: You will need to pass final kit check before being able to complete our physical registration process in Valparaiso.
+• Kit: You will need to pass final kit check to complete our physical registration process in Con Con.
 If your kit is not right the Event team will reserve the right to prevent you starting the Event.
 Don’t worry – there are several touchpoints before departure to ensure this does not occur.
 See the relevant section below on kit, and webinar date.
-If in any doubt on kit, please do get in touch with us at expeditions@ratrace.com and we can help!
+If in any doubt on kit, please do get in touch with us at events@ratrace.com and we can help!

 • Live events decision-making: When we are in South America, in all cases while on the trip, the Event Director’s decision is final.
-They are at all times acting in the combined interest of the safety of the individual and of the group, as their paramount concern.
+They are always acting in the combined interest of the safety of the individual and of the group, as their paramount concern.

 • Entry requirements: As a British passport holder you do not need a visa to enter Chile or Argentina.
 It is your responsibility to check the entry requirements from your country of origin and the passport you are travelling with.